Making a Career Choice

 - Become employed in your chosen career by gaining the know-how of networking, resumes writing, interviewing and the job getting process.
 Work Readiness

-Most important, on your way to deciding on a career or major, don't forget to use all the resources that are available through CCRI: Career Development Services, MyCCRI, Student Services, Career & Internship Office, Library, CCRI Catalogue, Campus Clubs & Organizations, and still more.
+Most important, on your way to deciding on a career or major, don't forget to use all the resources that are available through CCRI: Career Development Services, MyCCRI, Student Services, Job and Internship Office, Library, CCRI Catalogue, Campus Clubs and Organizations, and still more.
 Good luck to you in your career search!